How does temperament help to shape

 Identifying the temperament qualities that affect the development of personality in infancy and early childhood is also a significant question.
 Fewer studies have looked at this topic, which seeks to understand how temperament in a preverbal child unfolds into personality characteristics in toddlerhood, childhood and eventually adulthood.

-To determine your own temperament qualities, go here.
+To determine your own adult temperament qualities, go here.